maria-roodnitsky/on-night/README.md

 - when you sign up, what are the defaults?
 - what are the different administrative levels of the app? how does this change what you can and cannot access through the application?

+## Design
+Figma has been updated!
+There is also a GIF.md to poke around with. 😄

 ## User Flows